NIcolasp14/GML/README.md

 18. Guest lecture: TBD
 19. GNNs for Science

+We are going to cover various topics in Machine Learning and Representation Learning for graph structured data:
+▪ Traditional methods: Graphlets, Graph Kernels
+▪ Methods for node embeddings: DeepWalk, Node2Vec
+▪ Graph Neural Networks: GCN, GraphSAGE, GAT, Theory of GNNs
+▪ Knowledge graphs and reasoning: TransE, BetaE ▪ Deep generative models for graphs: GraphRNN

 #### Tools
  We use PyG (PyTorch Geometric):
 ▪ The ultimate library for Graph Neural Networks